Jelenko76/Riddle-Game/README.md

 ## Credits

-Some code from the love running and the love running readmefile.
+Some from the love running readmefile.
 Used some help from the www3 school.

 ## Now, it's time to put your thinking caps on and solve the riddles!
 Good luck, and have fun!